 The name UPPAbaby comes from founders Bob and Lauren Monahan’s middle child’s word for wanting to be carried (“Uppa, uppa”), and is a popular buggy brand, particularly in the States.
 Sleek and chic, the US brand launched in 2007 with a mission, “To make high-quality baby products that fit the needs of your new life as a parent, while appealing to the sense of style you’ve always had.”
 Now with the Vista, Cruz and lightweight stroller Minu, UPPAbaby is a market leader for high-end baby buggies, alongside Bugaboo and Stokke – and is a hit with celebs such as Drew Barrymore, Mark Zuckerberg and Reese Witherspoon.

 The brand is known and appreciated for its clever design features – such as pop-out sunshades, and great baskets – and its durability.
 With an RRP of £599 for the basic combination which doesn’t include a carrycot, the Cruz is firmly in the more costly bracket.
-That is somewhat more than the likes of the Cosatto Wow, (£624.95 including carrycot), or the Koochi Modhero (which includes a carseat and carrycot for its RRP of £589.95) cost.
-However, at the higher end of the market, it is in fact comparable to the BabyStyle Oyster 2 (£399) and Bugaboo Bee5 (£549).
+Slightly cheaper are the Cosatto Wow, (£624.95 including carrycot), or the Koochi Modhero (which includes a carseat and carrycot for its RRP of £589.95) and Bugaboo Bee5 (£549).

 How does the UPPAbaby Cruz differ from the UPPAbaby Vista?